 Your resume shines when you’re actively networking your way into the companies you’re targeting.
 To hit home with people, you’ll customize your resume (as much as possible) for each target company, and send it to select people at, or associated with, each company.

-There may be certain sensitive information about your current and previous employers that you can’t put online, but you can put in the resume you’ll privately send to select people.
+There may be certain sensitive information about your current and previous employers that you can’t put online, but you CAN put in the resume you’ll privately send to select people.

 During the interview process, you should bring several hard copies of your resume (along with other relevant job search materials) to pass out to everyone involved.
+Many people find it easier to review a document on paper than on a screen.

 Resume Database/Applicant Tracking System (ATS)